Create your brand (marketing terminology for how you tell your story as a job candidate)

-- Facebook – an online platform that has business features that allow you to connect with other professionals in your field.
+- Facebook – an online platform that has features that allow you to connect with other professionals in your field.
 Usually for disciplinary groups, often more common in academic areas.

 - Quora – knowledge sharing website that allows anyone to ask and answer questions.
 Great way to see challenges faced in the industry.

 Create a LinkedIn Profile

 - Put in the time – reflect and craft a message that describes your brand, focusing on what skills you bring to an employer.

 - Get a professional photo – we have a professional photographer annually.
 Check our calendar for the next opportunity.

 - Strong headline – it doesn’t have to be your job title, and certainly shouldn’t label you as a student.
 Use the space to showcase your expertise!
 Write your value proposition here.
 Make sure it differentiates you from all others.

 - Find your dream job, then get the job description.
 Use word clouds to identify keywords.
 That is what a job recruiter is looking for in their dream recruit.
 These keywords can inspire your profile and application materials.